FOR IMMEDIATE RELEASE

 CEHO is responsible for collecting, preserving, interpreting, and disseminating the history of the Corps of Engineers.
 The small office staff supports activities throughout USACE’s headquarters, divisions, districts, centers and labs; as well as historical functions at the U.S. Army Engineer School and the Center for Military History.
 To successfully carry out its mission, CEHO sought professional partners with the experience and ability to work with a geographically dispersed organization to deliver services that reach internal and external audiences.

 The award of this contract resulted from a competitive bidding process that included rigorous scrutiny of the proposals by the Office of History.
-History Associates was one of three vendors awarded the contract.
+HAI was one of three vendors awarded the contract.

 For more information, call (301) 279-9697 or contact HAI today.